marvelapp/prototype-event-schema/README.md

 1. Update `event.json` to accept your new `type` value for the `trigger`, `object` or `outcome` keys as appropriate
 2. Add a schema file to the `triggers/`, `objects/` or `outcomes/` directory, with the same name as your `type` value.
 So a `timer` type becomes `timer.json`
 3. Add or update at least a basic test in `validate.js`

+## How to publish changes

+- Alter package.json version and increment depending on whether it is a patch, minor or major change
+- run `npm publish` to update the published npm package
+- update `setup.py` and alter the `version`
+- To publish the python package, run a git tag. `git tag v3.x.x` to the specific version you want to tag.
+Alter the referenced python package in requirements.txt as required. (e.g. git+https://github.com/marvelapp/prototype-event-schema.git@v3.0.7#egg=marvel-proto-events)